cirobarradov/NinjaWorkshop/README.md

 [![N|Solid](http://www.datio.com/wp-content/uploads/2016/09/logo-1.png)](http://www.datio.com/)

 ## Sumary
-This is a workshop with an example of the mesos api implementation.
+This is a workshop for ninja academy with an example of the mesos api implementation.

 ## Content